brianwisti/rgb-brain-hugo/site/content/post/2020/11/using-the-webmentions-api.md

 ---

 ![attachments/img/2020/cover-2020-11-10.jpg](../../../attachments/img/2020/cover-2020-11-10.jpg)
 A spiderweb!
-For *Webmention*!
+For [Webmention](../../../card/Webmention.md)!
 Get it?
 Okay, yeah.
 Sorry.

 So I hosed a local copy of my mentions feed the other month.
 What’s my "mentions feed," I hear you wondering?